 Are you an RT student?
 Are you attending AARC Congress 2019 in New Orleans this November?
 Then you will not want to miss the following 10 must-have sessions for RTs in training.

 Identified especially for students by AARC Associate Executive Director of Education Shawna Strickland, PhD, RRT, RRT-NPS, RRT-ACCS, AE-C, FAARC, these sessions will be full of essential information to help you navigate your new career, understand important implications and nuances of bedside care, get up to speed on cutting-edge technology that might not even be covered in your RT program, and even cope with the emotions you’re bound to feel the first time one of your patients doesn’t pull through.

-So put these sessions on your must-have list and we’ll see you in Vegas this December!
+So put these sessions on your must-have list and we’ll see you in New Orleans this November!